vitalif/vitastor/README.md

 CPU powersaving was disabled.
 Both Vitastor and Ceph were configured with 2 OSDs per 1 SSD.

-All of the results below apply to 4 KB blocks.
+All of the results below apply to 4 KB blocks and random access (unless indicated otherwise).

 Raw drive performance:
 - T1Q1 write ~27000 iops (~0.037ms latency)